lightbend-labs/dbuild/docs/src/sphinx/notifications.rst

 template
   The optional string "template" can be used to select one of the custom or standard templates.
-There are two predefined templates: "email" and "console".
+There are three predefined templates: "email", "flowdock", and "console".
 If the template is not specified, the template with the same name as the kind will be used.
 However, you could in theory send an email using the console template, or print onscreen the text of an email.
 If you want to use a custom template, just define it in the "templates" section, and refer to it here by using its identifier.
-  You can also override the standard template for all the email messages by in the templates section a template called "email", which will override the standard one.
+  You can also override the standard template for all the email messages by defining in the templates section a template called "email", which will override the standard one.